TritonDataCenter/sdc-cloudapi/docs/index.md

 ## What is CloudAPI?

-CloudAPI is one of the two public APIs you can use to interact with SDC.
+CloudAPI is one of the two public APIs you can use to interact with Triton.
 Using CloudAPI, you can:

-* Create and manage containers and virtual machines (sometimes collectively known as instances)
+* Create and manage containers and hardware virtual machines (collectively known as instances)
 * Manage your account credentials
 * Create custom analytics for monitoring your infrastructure
 * Create and modify virtual private networks for your instances